 Step 4.
 Tokenisation

-This is an essential step for secure payment processing and dealing with sensitive payment data.
+This is essential for secure payment processing and dealing with sensitive payment data.
 With tokenisation, merchants get rid of storing credit card data – it is stored on a gateway's side.
 It also allows for convenient and secure recurring charges, for the payment details are stored as a token.

 Step 5.
 PCI DSS compliance